CJcool06/AnimalSyn3D/README.md

 </div>

 There are 13 animals in our dataset.
-Each animal has different xyz.
+Each animal may have a different number of joints, skeleton configuration, number of frames, and types of animations.

 <br />